The different treatment options for alcoholism and alcohol abuse work in diverse ways for different people.

 - The resources available in your community

-- Whether you want to involve yourself with traditional alcoholism approaches or alternative treatment
+- Whether you want to involve yourself with traditional alcoholism approaches or alternative treatment options

 - Your personal health care coverage